NOAA-EMC/rrfs-workflow/doc/build_and_run.md

 This Python script creates an experiment directory (i.e. `EXPDIR`), writes out a runtime version of `exp.setup` under EXPDIR, and  then copies runtime config files from `HOMErrfs/parm` to `EXPDIR`.

-Users usually need to set up `ACCOUNT`, `QUEUE`, `PARTITION`, or `RESERVATION` by modifying `config_resources/config.${machine}` or you may export those variables in the current environment before running setp_exp.py, or export those variables in `exp.setup`.

-The workflow uses a cascade config structure to separate concerns so that a task/job/application/function_group only defines relevant environmental variables required in runtime.
-Refer to [this guide](https://github.com/NOAA-EMC/rrfs-workflow/wiki/The-cascade-config-structure) for more information.

 ### 2.3 run and monitor experiments using rocoto commands

 Go to `EXPDIR`, open `rrfs.xml`, and make sure it has all the required tasks and settings.